Mapoma2021/Book-App/README.md

-THis is App was created with React Js and using Open Library Search API
+This is App was created with React Js and using Open Library Search API
 @Author: Martin Mapoma

 You can run it by: